onfido/tzu/README.md

 You can also pass a block to Tzu commands.

 Successful commands will execute the `success` block, and invalid commands will execute the `invalid` block.
-This is particularly useful in controllers.
+This is particularly useful in controllers:

 ```ruby
 MyCommand.run(message: params[:message]) do